weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 ## Available models

-Weaviate defaults to the `large` variant of Cohere's `multilingual-2210-alpha` model.
+Weaviate defaults to Cohere's `large` embedding model unless specified otherwise.

-> Currently available models are small, medium and large.
-If unspecified, Weaviate will default to using the `large` model.
-Small models are faster, while larger models will perform better.
+> Currently, `small`, `medium` and `large` models are available.
+Smaller models are faster, while larger models will perform better.
 Custom models can also be supplied with their full ID [source](https://docs.cohere.ai/reference/embed).

-You can set a class to use a `small` model by specifying the schema like so:
+For example, the following schema configuration will set Weaviate to vectorize the `Document` class with `text2vec-cohere` using the `small` model.

 ```json
 {